 Instructions

-- Process nuts in food processor until they resemble coarse meal.
-Heat butter in a 12-inch skillet over medium heat.
-Cook, swirling pan constantly, until butter turns golden brown and has a nutty aroma, 4-5 minutes.
-Add shallot and ½ teaspoon salt.
+- Add shallot and ½ teaspoon salt.
 Cook stirring constantly until just slightly brown, about 2 minutes.
 Reduce heat to medium-low, add panko and ground nuts.
 Cook, stirring frequently, until golden brown, 10-12 minutes.
 Transfer to pie plate and stir in lemon zest, thyme and cayenne.

-- Lightly beat eggs, mustard and black pepper together in second pie plate.
-Place flour in third pie plate.
-Pat chicken dry with paper towels.
-Working with one piece at a time, dredge chicken in flour, shaking off excess, then coat with egg mixture, allowing excess to drip off.
-Coat all sides of chicken with panko mixture, pressing gently so that crumbs adhere.
-Transfer to a clean wire rack set in rimmed baking sheet.
+- Pat chicken dry with paper towels.
+Working with one piece at a time, dredge the chicken in flour, shaking off excess, then coat with egg mixture, allowing excess to drip off.
+Coat all sides of chicken with panko mixture, pressing gently so that the crumbs stick to the chicken.
+Transfer to a clean wire rack set in a rimmed baking sheet.

 - Bake until thermometer registers 160º, 20-25 minutes.
 Let rest 5 minutes before serving.